-While Christianity was born in the middle East, it was Italy that became, within a few decades after Christ's resurrection, the Crossroads of the Christian world.
+the Crossroads of the Christian world.
 For two thousand years Christians from East and West, North and South, have come to Italy to serve Christ and his Church.
 In this course, we'll be examining the lives and work of many great Christians that spent part of their lives in central Italy.
 The apostles Peter and Paul, the native Italians Sts.
 Benedict, Clare, and Francis, the Spaniard St. Ignatius of Loyola, the Greek missionaries Sts.
 Cyril and Methodius, the great artists Michelangelo and Raphael, all these and more will be the subject of our study.
 Our learning will primarily take place not online, but on site for ten days in Rome, Assisi, Florence, and Orvieto.
 Prior to the trip, there will be some fascinating reading and online discussion which will be the basis for a term paper to be submitted after the trip.
-The goal of this interdisciplinary course will be to give the student an appreciation of the depth and breadth of the Catholic culture represented by the abundant monuments to faith to be found in central Italy.
-It will count as a theology, scripture, or church history elective, based on the topic selected for the course paper.eight week period.
-The primary goal of this interdisciplinary course will be to give the student insight into the Bible that can only be captured by being in the land.
-Secondarily, we will learn about the Fathers of the Church, including Origen, Eusebius, Justin, Jerome, and Cyril of Jerusalem, who lived and wrote in the Holy Land.
-Finally, since travel in the Holy Land will bring us face-to-face with the Crusades and Muslim-Christian relations, we will learn about Church history and inter-religious dialogue.
-This course will count as a theology, scripture, or church history elective, based on the topic which the student selects for his or her course paper.
+The goal of this interdisciplinary course will be to give the student an appreciation of the depth and breadth of to faith to be found in central Italy.
+It will count as a theology, scripture, or church history elective, based on the topic selected Secondarily, we will learn about the Fathers of the Church, including Origen, Eusebius, Justin, Jerome, and Cyril of Jerusalem, who lived and wrote in the Holy Land.
+Finally, since travel in the Holy Land will bring us face-to-face with the Crusades and Muslim-Christian relations, we will learn about Church topic which the student selects for his or her course paper.